 Our Foundations of Assessment for Learning workshop offers practical ideas and strategies that provide a strong foundation for creating a teaching and learning environment in which assessment serves not only to measure but to enhance student success.
 Other featured workshops cover a broad range of topics such as classroom assessment techniques (CATs), programmatic assessment, and assessment for the health professions.

-Signature Workshops: Inclusive Teaching
+Signature Workshops: Educational Technology

 Evaluation and Iteration